Get

 2. They Are Versatile Hunting Companions

 Due to the German Shorthaired Pointer’s variety of skills, the dog has been employed to help hunt prey such as rabbits, raccoons, and game birds.
-German Shorthaired Pointers are even able to help hunt deer.
+German Shorthaired Pointers are even able to help track down wounded deer where the practice is legal.

 Plus, its webbed feet and solid build make it an adept swimmer.
-This means that the German Shorthaired Pointer can help hunters by land and sea.
+This means that the German Shorthaired Pointer can help hunters by land and water.

 3. German Shorthaired Pointers Can Spot Even the Most Elusive Prey